Jhon-Jimenez/Parcial_2_OOP/README.md

 ## Problem Statement

-## Exercise
+## Parking Lot

 ### Goal

-Problem statement
+You have a parking lot that accepts cars only during certain times.
+The cars can be charged by minute, hour or days.
+You will charge different depending on whether the car is a compact, SUV or a Van.
+You need to keep track of the available spaces to admit a car.
+You need to show how many spaces are left.
+There are different spaces for compact cars, SUV and van.
+You need to allow multiple users.
+The users should be able to register and have an account that gives them the ability to reserve a parking spot for the next day.

 ## UML Diagram

 This UML simple diagram below allows a user to sell as many tickets as it wants and to keep track of available seats in the theater.
-The code for the diagram is in the `movie_tickets_uml.puml` file.
+The code for the diagram is in the `parking_lot_uml.puml` file.

 ![UML Diagram]()